Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

-# Quantum Silicon Core Loader (qslcl.elf) — v2.7 ♾️
+# Quantum Silicon Core Loader (qslcl.elf) — v2.8 ♾️

 > The first post-BootROM, post-IMG4, post-exploit Quantum-Class Loader that executes directly from `0x0` across all SoCs — Apple A12+++, Qualcomm, MTK, and even undefined or future architectures.

 ## 🔥 What’s New in v2.7?

-- Minor improvement and improve stability
+- Now supported multiple processors (ARM, MIPS, RISC-V, x86, etc)

 ---